cheewhoo/startup/README.md

 ## startup websocket
 * created a peerProxy that connects to the main game through my server.
 * websocket checks for endgame events and sends a message to all current players about who has won

+## react
+* recreated everything using react
+* added vite and made routes to each page